 The concept of simplicity is the core benefit of range finders.
 The 2 gears are exquisitely squeezed into a simplified and streamlined device.
 This makes it easier to manage your hunting gear.

 The battery for the scope is shared between the range finder and the illuminated reticles.
-This means you risk not having a dead ranger finder or scope because you forgot recharge or replace the battery.
+This means you risk not having a dead ranger finder or scope because you forgot to recharge or replace the battery.

 In addition, it eliminates the complexity that comes with battery selection.
 It gives you the freedom to keep track of one battery instead of managing a battery for each device.